AetherSearch/aethersearch/README.md

 About Me:
-- :telescope: I am Full Stack Dev or Software Dev, skilled with frontend, backend and mobile development.
-If not enough, trade in the hobbies.
+- :telescope: Full Stack Developer.
 - :zap: In my free time, I am learning a new programming languange

 ---